 The first ingredient is chicken, which provides animal-based protein and important omega-6 fatty acids.

-The fourth ingredient is chicken meal.
+The fifth ingredient is chicken meal.
 Chicken meal is produced by cooking chicken using a process called rendering.
 The rendering process dramatically reduces the natural moisture of chicken and thereby results in a highly condensed protein source.

 Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Blue Buffalo Freedom Chicken Recipe For Senior Dogs are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Blue Buffalo recipe.

 Next we have potato starch.
 Potato starch is a gluten-free ingredient extracted from potatoes.
 Unlike whole potatoes, the starch itself does not provide a notable amount of nutrition.

 The next ingredient is tapioca starch.
 Tapioca starch is a gluten-free starch extracted from cassava roots.
 Starch is a necessary component in producing kibble and tapioca is an excellent choice in this regard.

 Then we have dried tomato pomace.
 Dried tomato pomace is a by-product of tomato manufacturing.
 It's considered a controversial ingredient because many people believe it is an inexpensive low quality filler.
 However, tomato pomace provides a notable amount of dietary fiber, B vitamins, Lycopene, and vitamin A. Although it is a very inexpensive ingredient, it is not nutritionally empty.

 Moving on, we have natural flavor.
 The sole purpose of natural flavor is to improve palatability.